 Planetary Analog Test Sites

-Realistic Lunar & Martian Analogs
+Realistic Lunar & Martian Terrain

 For more than half a century, Hawaiʻi’s volcanic landscapes have provided test and training environments for space exploration missions.
 Apollo astronauts visited these other-worldly sites for geological training exercises before going to the Moon.
 In recent years, agencies around the world have come to Hawaiʻi to test and validate spacecraft instruments and technologies before flight.
-Because these analog sites possess very similar physical and chemical properties to lunar and Martian regolith, they provide high-fidelity testing environments for planetary surface operations.
+Because these analog sites possess very similar physical and chemical properties to lunar and Martian regolith, they provide high-fidelity testing environments for planetary surface testing.

 Graph: Basalt chemical profiles taken from eight locations on Hawaiʻi Island are compared with a Martian meteorite.

 Interested in reserving a planetary analog site?
 We offer a variety of logistical and support services to help make your field test successful: